Cocktail Apprentice Program (CAP) Support Overview: Definitions and Limitations

 - All POS and other items to be placed at each seminar attendees’ seat must be in hand at the hotel by the Saturday before Tales.
 If product is to be hand carried or will arrive less than 24 hours before the seminar start time special arrangements must be made with the CAP team prior to the event.

 - If you'd like to ship items to the TOTCF office, please do so prior to Friday, June 29 and SUBMIT THIS FORM.

 - Please contact Alex@TalesoftheCocktail.org for directions on shipping to the Tales of the Cocktail Foundation office or the host hotel.
 We will make sure your items are ready for distributor prior to the event.

 - Any non-standard POS must be approved by the CAP Leadership team prior to the event.

 - Any equipment required by the Presenter to demo cocktails/techniques/etc must be submitted along with seminar recipes and will need to be self supplied or ordered through the venue/Tales of the Cocktail.
 This includes any non-standard AV needs.

 Seminar Room Capacities

-Below are the Room Capacities for the Seminar Rooms that we used in 2018.
+2019 Seminar Room Capacities COMING SOON!
 If we have any changes in rooms we will update and of course upon selection of your seminar we will let you know the room possibilities.
-(Please note that this number includes the presenters, sponsors and media)
+(Please note that this number includes the presenters, sponsors and media.)